pharish93/FaceDetection/README.md

 cp -f incubator-mxnet/lib/* mxnet/mxnet
 cp -f incubator-mxnet/nnvm/lib/* mxnet/
 ```
-In addition the code opencv 2.4.11 for a few preprocessing and visualization tasks.
-Please make sure it is present in your enviroment.
+In addition, opencv 2.4.11 is used for a few preprocessing and visualization tasks.
+Please make sure it is present in your enviroment along with easyDict.

 ### Data Set